 Hopefully, some of these PTSD movies about trauma can shed light on the mental health issues survivors must deal with in their life.

-Almost nobody is immune to the effects of trauma, and many celebrities and famous people with PTSD have opened up about their own experiences and have offered helpful tips they used to get through it.
+Nobody is immune to the effects of trauma, and many celebrities and famous people with PTSD have opened up about their own experiences and have offered helpful tips they used to get through it.

-PTSD Month in June is an opportunity to learn more about Post-Traumatic Stress Disorder and increase awareness that treatment is available to those who need it to overcome the pain of their trauma.
+PTSD Awareness Month in June is an opportunity to learn more about Post-Traumatic Stress Disorder and increase awareness that treatment is available to those who need it to overcome the pain of their trauma.